oracle/bpftune/CASE_STUDIES.md

 settings were not optimal for 10G network.
 Similar observations as above, with additional use of htcp as congestion control algorithm.

-# Conclusion
+## Conclusion

 Would be good to auto-select htcp for high-speed links; it is more aggressive in increasing the congestion window after loss events.
 How do we distinguish which connections to use it for?
 Papers describe high BDP links as being appropriate.
+This is implemented but behaves worse than BBR for large-loss > 10% links so might make sense in a narrow loss-range.